 He has served as chairman or board member in numerous private companies and public institutions.
 Svein's current focus is on bridging the gap between science, policy makers and the broad public to facilitate understanding of the threats and opportunities climate change poses.
 He is a writer, lecturer and active social media user with more than 200,000 followers on Twitter (@tveitdal).
 He typically communicates what is happening globally with climate change and renewable energy including the Arctic and Antarctica.

-On board MS Midnatsol on our Antarctic expeditions, Svein will give three lectures about the history of climate change, as well as the latest status on human-made global climate change and its impact, with a particular focus on the melting ice in the Arctic and Antarctica.
+On board MS Midnatsol, Svein will give three lectures about the history of climate change, as well as the latest status on human-made global climate change and its impact, with a particular focus on the melting ice in the Arctic and Antarctica.
 He will talk about the Paris climate agreement, solutions and action needed, and discuss the chances we have to limit global warming to a level that will prevent the world from climate disaster.
 He will also talk about the threats and opportunities the green shift is posing on the business sector and the public.

 Antarctica & Patagonia Expedition | Southbound

 24 Feb 24, 6 Nov 24 + 5 more departures